sdusun/Catering_management_system/readme.txt

 Manual accounting, accounting, and inquiry are time-consuming, laborious, and error-prone.
 By running the catering management system in the computer, the above problems will be solved.
-Not only improve work efficiency, but also save a lot of human resources.
+Not only improve work efficiency, but also save a lot of human resources..